Programming641/computer_vision_algorithm2/README.md

 Once it finds the closest match, it replaces the pixel RGB values with the closest match RGB values.

 There are about 30 - 40 color groups.
-So you will have only 30 to 40 pixels values to work with! instead of 100s of pixel values!
+So you will have only 30 to 40 pixels values to work with! instead of millions of pixel values!

 Please note that JPG pictures do not work!!!
 Use PNG instead.